kaltura/DeveloperPortalDocs/documentation/08_Video-Analytics-and-Insights/AnalyticsAPIDocSet.md

 title: Kaltura Video Insights
 ---

-## Kaltura Analytics Overview
+## Kaltura Video Insights Overview
-Kaltura Analytics helps you get precise, actionable insights into various aspects of your business by answering a wide variety of questions, such as:
+Kaltura Video Insights helps you get precise, actionable insights into various aspects of your business by answering a wide variety of questions, such as:

 **User Behavior Questions:**
 * How are my videos doing?